RIVANOXcom/.github/profile/README.md

 ## Legal

-RIVANOX is a project of SCHEIBL+Partner.
+RIVANOX is a project of MICHAEL SCHEIBL.
 Please refer to the public legal notice, privacy policy and terms of service on the RIVANOX website.

 - [Legal Notice](https://rivanox.com/legal-notice/)
 - [Privacy Policy](https://rivanox.com/privacy-policy/)
 - [Terms of Service](https://rivanox.com/terms-of-service/)
 - [Transparency Notice](https://rivanox.com/transparency-notice/)

-© 2026 RIVANOX / SCHEIBL+Partner.
+© 2026 RIVANOX / MICHAEL SCHEIBL.
 All rights reserved unless stated otherwise in a specific repository or release.